Velko/AoC_2024/README.md

 Part 1
 ------

-An that's it?
+And that's it?
 Felt like a puzzle for Day 1.

 Part 2
 ------